 Viewing area (from outside stove looking in)

-4" (100mm) collar top or rear.
 Can be installed with a 5" chimney liner on the DEFRA version of this stove, otherwise choose 6".
-Can be installed with a 5" twin wall chimney on the DEFRA version of this stove, otherwise choose 6".

 We recommend using a 4" to 5" vitreous adaptor and using 5" vitreous pipe).
 If using twin wall flue pipe (insulated) and wish to take the twin wall all the way to the stove then use a 4-5" twin wall adaptor.

-Distance to combustibles REAR: 400mm (200mm with heatshield)
+Distance to combustibles REAR: 400mm (100mm with heatshield)

 To non-combustibles there are no hard rules but, around the stove, a 50mm minimum air gap is recommended to brick/stone.
 This to be increased to 100mm for rendered or boarded surfaces.
 Prior to purchasing any stove download the installation manual to check that manufacturers do not have any additional requirements.